|Binomial name:||Persea Americana|

-The Avocado tree whose botanical name is Persea Americana, belongs to the classification of trees of the flowering plant in the Lauraceae family, This includes the bay laurel and Cinnamon Camphor.
-Alligator pear and Avocado too has reference to fruits, which are in botanical terms, a big berry with only one seed.
+The Avocado tree whose botanical name is Persea Americana belongs to the classification of trees of the flowering plant in the Lauraceae family, This includes the bay laurel and Cinnamon Camphor.
+Alligator pear and Avocado have references to fruits, which are in botanical terms, big berries with only one seed.
 These Avocados are of great value in the commercial market, they are grown in the Mediterranean and tropical climates, all over the world.
-Their characteristics are: fleshy fruit, green skin, either spherical, pear or egg shaped.
+Their characteristics are fleshy fruit, and green skin, either spherical, pear, or egg-shaped.
 In the market, after harvest, they get ripened.
-In order to establish a definite quality and quantity of fruits, they are propagated, self pollinated and grafted.
+In order to establish a definite quality and quantity of fruits, they are propagated, self-pollinated and grafted.

 This evergreen Avocado tree has several branches, with oval or elliptically shaped leaves of length 3 to 10 inches.
 They grow to a height of 40 to 80 ft.
 This tree bears perfect flowers that are small and green in color (with both female and male elements).
 The fruits of the avocado are pear shaped, rounded or oblong; it has a single big seed, which is 10 to 25 % of the fruit’s weight.
 Different avocado fruits differ in the content of moisture and oil, with a minimum of 5% and a maximum of 30%.
 The weight of the fruit varies from 0.25 to 3 lbs.
 The fruit’s skin differs in color and texture, they are woody/ pliable and rough to smooth.
 The skin color variations are reddish-purple, greenish-yellow, or black color.
 The flesh of the fruit varies from green to pale yellow to bright yellow when they are ripe, the good varieties have a buttery consistency, whereas, the inferior varieties are fibrous.